aledesa/Attention-in-Transformers-Concepts-and-Code-in-PyTorch/README.md

-# Attention-in-Transformers-Concepts-and-Code-in-PyTorch
+# Attention in Transformers: Concepts and Code in PyTorch

-Notes form the short course on deeplearning.ai
+Notes form the short course [Attention in Transformers: Concepts and Code in PyTorch](https://learn.deeplearning.ai/courses/attention-in-transformers-concepts-and-code-in-pytorch) by Josh Starmer.

+# Disclaimer

+These notes are for my own backups and for future readings.
+All mistakes are my own.

+Screenshots and quotes are taken as they appear or modified from the ones on the course website.